stefanbildl/watchgod/README.md

 # watchgod
 A simple watchdog context written in Go

+## What does it do?
+Unlike the `context.WithTimeout` function in Go, which automatically cancels after a fixed time, Watchgod's timer, created using `WithWatchdog`, can be reset.
+This feature grants users the ability to extend the context and prevent cancellation as needed, offering more fine-grained control over the context's lifecycle.

 ## Go Get watchgod
 Run this command to try it out!